-Costs and unit estimation 2017/2018 value Notes Capital costs Based on the new-build and land requirements for local authority day A. Buildings and oncosts £6.20 per client care facilities (which do not distinguish client group).4 Capital costs have attendance been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
+Costs and unit estimation 2018/2019 value Notes Capital costs Based on the new-build and land requirements for local authority day A. Buildings and oncosts £6.30 per client care facilities (which do not distinguish client group).
+4 Capital costs have attendance been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
 B. Land £2.20 per client Based on a report published by the Ministry of Housing, Communities & Local attendance Government.
 5 These allow for 33.4 square metres per person.
 Land costs have been annuitised over 60 years at a discount rate of 3.5 per cent, declining to 3 per cent after 30 years.
 C. Other capital costs Capital costs not relating to buildings and oncosts are included in the local authority expenditure figures, therefore no additional cost has been added for items such as equipment and durables.
-D. Total local authority £50 per client The median and mean cost per week is taken from PSS EX1 2013/14 and expenditure (minus attendance has been uprated using the PSS pay & prices index.
-2 Based on PSSRU capital) research, 3 older people attend on average 2.5 times per week (4.6 hours in duration) resulting in a median and mean cost per day care attendance of £54.
+D. Total local authority £51 per client The median and mean cost per week is taken from PSS EX1 2013/14 and expenditure (minus attendance has been uprated using the PSS pay & prices index.
+2 Based on PSSRU capital) research, 3 older people attend on average 2.5 times per week (4.6 hours in duration) resulting in a median and mean cost per day care attendance of £51.
 Capital charges relating to buildings have been deducted.
 E. Overheads Social services management and support services (SSMSS) costs are included in PSS EX1 total expenditure figures, therefore no additional overheads have been added.
 Use of facility by client Assumes clients attend 2.5 times per week.
-3 Occupancy London multiplier 3.83 x B Relative London costs are drawn from the same source as the base data 1.07 x D for each cost element. ^{2,4,5} Unit costs available 2017/2 2018 £58 per client attendance (includes A to D); £13 per client hour; £49 per client session lasting 3.5 hours.
+3 Occupancy London multiplier See previous volume for information on multipliers Unit costs available 2018/2 2019 £60 per client attendance (includes A to D); £13 per client hour; £45 per client session lasting 3.5 hours.

-$^{^{1}}$ NHS Digital (2016) Adult Social Care Finance Return (ASC-FR), NHS Digital, Leeds.
+$^{^{\}rm 1}\,\rm NHS$ Digital (2016) Adult Social Care Finance Return (ASC-FR), NHS Digital, Leeds.

-2 NHS Digital (2014) PSS EX1 2013/14, NHS Digital, Leeds.
+$^{^{\}rm 2}$ NHS Digital (2014) PSS EX1 2013/14, NHS Digital, Leeds.

-3 Based on research carried out by PSSRU in 2014.
+$^{^{\}rm 3}$ Based on research carried out by PSSRU in 2014.